aspose-pdf-cloud/aspose-pdf-cloud-dotnet/README.md

 NOTE: RestSharp versions greater than 105.1.0 have a bug which causes file uploads to fail.
 See [RestSharp#742](https://github.com/restsharp/RestSharp/issues/742)

 ## SelfHost Aspose.PDF Cloud
-Create Configuration object with SelfHost = true.
+Create Configuration object with SelfHost = true and without ClientId and ClientSecret.